 Being convicted or even accused of a white-collar crime can substantially affect one’s personal and professional life.
 Convictions can lead to significant fines and the potential for time in prison.

 Do not take the charges lightly.
-Connect with our white collar criminal defense lawyers in atlanta from Griffin Durham Tanner & Clarkson LLC.
+Connect with our Atlanta white collar criminal defense lawyers with Griffin Durham Tanner & Clarkson LLC.
 They will ensure that you have the support you need to achieve the best possible outcome in your case.

 What is white-collar crime?